Find training and technical assistance resources from SAMHSA and its partners that can help tribes build a Tribal Action Plan (TAP).

 Juvenile Delinquency Prevention and Justice

 - The Resource Basket, a program of the Rural Alaska Community Action Program (RurAL CAP), aims to build the capacity of the Alaska Native tribal community and youth-serving organizations that nurture positive youth development and support strength-based and data-driven juvenile approaches.
-Since July 2013, The Resource Basket has provided TTA services to 1,000 people from numerous villages.
-It also provides Alaska-specific TTA to Alaska-based OJJDP grantees.
+The Resource Basket also provides Alaska-specific TTA to Alaska-based OJJDP grantees.
+The Resource Basket’s mission is to support Alaska Native communities and service providers as they grow healthy, successful and culturally connected Alaska Native Youth.

 Sex Offender Registration and Notification Act